Table of Contents

-Early breast cancer detection is key to increased survival, and the timeframe for detections keeps getting earlier due to advanced screening technology.
+Early breast cancer detection is key to increased survival, and the time frame for detection keeps getting earlier due to advanced screening technology.
 Specifically, 3D mammography is a powerful breast cancer detection tool.
-Unlike traditional 2D mammography that only takes one static image, a 3D mammogram takes multiple images to create a three-dimensional picture, providing radiologists with a more complete view of the breast.
+Unlike traditional 2D mammography which takes only one static image, a 3D mammogram takes multiple images to create a three-dimensional picture, providing radiologists with a more complete view of the breast.
 This is why 3D mammography may be considered the new international gold standard for detecting breast cancer early.

 What’s the Difference Between 2D and 3D Mammography?

 Improving on traditional mammography, 3D mammograms offer a more enhanced approach to studying breast tissue.
 Comparing 2D with 3D mammography is like comparing a first-generation smartphone with one of the more current models available today.
 While both phones will give you connectivity, an upgraded smartphone will have a better display, a faster and more powerful processor, higher resolution, and other improved features.

 When being performed, the positioning of both 2D and 3D mammograms are almost identical.
 The major difference between them is that the 3D mammogram takes multiple images, instead of a single image like the 2D version.
 Similar to how a photographer would want to take several photos of a subject in order to capture all angles, a 3D mammography unit will move around the arc of the breast to take multiple shots.
 Then, utilizing its computer software, 3D mammography combines all these images to deliver the complete picture.

 3D mammography is a revolutionary screening and diagnostic tool that could be your best first line of defense in early breast cancer detection.